 I am offering drum recording sessions out of my private tracking & writing studio, THE TRACKING FARM, from where I'm able to track creative and industry-standard drum tracks in a great natural sounding and acoustically treated room - located inside a 19th century farm house.

-I'm very passionate about music, recording and sound-design and and I am very fortunate to be working with a wide range of internationally acclaimed artists, producers & brands such as Alice Phoebe Lou, Kyson, Merryn Jeann, Hush Moss, Martin & James, RAS, The Ozu, YAH3, Olmo, Frank Dillane, Matteo, Indian Wells, Picsters, Mercedes Benz Fashion Week, Carla Otto, Viu Eyewear, ARD Television and many more.
+I'm very passionate about music, recording and sound-design and and I am very fortunate to be working with a wide range of internationally acclaimed artists, producers & brands such as Alice Phoebe Lou, Kyson, Merryn Jeann, Hush Moss, Ex Olympic, Martin & James, RAS, OSOO, YAH3, Olmo, Frank Dillane, Matteo, Indian Wells, Picsters, Mercedes Benz Fashion Week, Drive Now, Red Bull Music, Carla Otto, Viu Eyewear, ARD Television, Goethe Institute and many more.

-At my studio, I'm constantly housing up to six different drum kits (Gretsch 60's Round Badge, Gretsch 70's Square Badge, Tama Star Walnut, Pearl 70's Wood Fiberglass et al.), a minimum of ten snare drums (including Ludwig classics Supraphonic & Acrolite) and a large assortment of Cymbals and Percussion, to sonically tailor each song to your personal preference - all recorded trough industry-standard microphones and Neve-style GAP Pre73 preamps.
+At my studio, I'm constantly housing up to six different drum kits (Gretsch 60's Round Badge, Gretsch 70's Stop Sign Badge, 70's Slingerland, Tama Star Walnut, Pearl 70's Wood Fiberglass, etc.), a minimum of ten snare drums and a large assortment of Cymbals and Percussion, to sonically tailor each song to your personal preference - all recorded trough industry-standard microphones and CAPI and Neve-style preamps.
 If needed, I am using Sunhouse Sensory Percussion or other drum programming techniques to create electronic or hybrid drum tracks.
 Happy to jump on a call to discuss details.

 - Alice Phoebe Lou

 - Frank Dillane

 - Geordie Little

 - Mercedes Benz New York Fashion Week

 - Carla Otto